goliatone/wee-things-workshop/README.md

 * [Introductory tutorial][lua-tutorial]
 * [Tutorials directory][lua-tutorials-directory]

-If you are new to programming, there is an online tutorial following the Learn the hard way that uses Lua.
+If you are new to programming, there is an online tutorial following the *Learn the Hard Way* method that uses Lua.
 [Here][learn-lua]

 Lua has a package manager, [luarocks][luarocks].